 # Navigation

-Navigation is the fastest way to put together a list of elements to give your users easy access to the key points of your site.
+Navigation allows you to organize and present a list of elements to facilitate user access to key points of your site.

-In this section you find a nested list of elements, which correspond to the elements that will appear on the site when using the tag {% menu%} in Templates.
+This section describes a nested list of elements that will appear on the site when using the {% menu %}

-Navigation only allows three levels of depth, so you can have a main list and up to two sub-elements nested in each of the main items.
-By default when creating a site, Modyo includes a template and a basic menu that you can modify to your needs.
+Navigation only allows three levels of depth: a main list and up to two nested sub-elements in each of the main items.
+By default, when creating a site, Modyo includes a template and a basic menu that you can modify according to your needs.

 At the top of the view, you will find the publication status of the menu:

-• Pending changes: You will see this status if there is already a published version, but there are pending changes to be published in your editable version.
+- Pending changes: This status appears if there is already a published version, but there are pending changes to be published in your editable version.

-• In review: You will see this status when team review is enabled and the editable version has been submitted for review.
+- In review: This status appears when Team Review is enabled and the editable version has been submitted for review.

-On the right side of the upper bar, you will find the latest publication date and the available actions:
+In the upper right, you will find the last publication date and the available actions:

-Preview : Clicking this icon opens a new tab with the menu preview mode, in which you can see as if all the changes you have in your menu were published.
+Preview: Clicking on this icon opens a new tab with the menu's preview mode, where you can view all changes.

 Attention

-You can preview the changes as a user without a session, or with Modyo a session.
-For this, it's recommended to log in or log out of Modyo from your site before entering preview mode, because if you log out while in preview mode you might encounter security errors like x-frame-options or mixed-content, depending on your site's SSL and custom domain settings.
+You can preview the changes as a user without a session or a user with a Modyo session.
+For this, it is recommended to start or close the Modyo session on the site before entering preview mode.
+This is because starting or closing a session within preview mode can generate security errors such as x-frame-options or mixed-content, depending on the configuration of custom domains and SSL of the site.

-The menu created can be displayed on any page if and only if it is added to a page through a published template, otherwise the menu is never requested and won't appear on the page.
+The menu you created will only be displayed on a page if you add it through a published template.
+Otherwise, the menu will not be requested and will not appear on the page.

-Differences : Clicking on this icon will take you to the diff-view, where you can compare the changes between multiple versions of your menu.
+Differences: Click here to access the differences view, where you can compare changes between different versions of your menu.

-By default you will start comparing the published version with the editable version, but by using the version selectors, you can also compare previous versions as well.
+By default, you start by comparing the published version with the editable version.
+Use the version selectors to compare with backup versions.

 Tip

-Every time you publish and replace the current version, the replaced version becomes a "backup" or previous version.
+Every time you publish a version, the version that was published becomes a backup version.

 By default, up to 20 backups are saved so that the twenty most recent backups can be compared, restored, and rolled back.

-For more information on versioning, check out the versioning section.
+For more information on versioning, see the Versioning section.

-Activity/Comments : Only enabled if you have team review enabled.
-When clicked, it displays a sidebar with the activity history and comments of the menu.
+Activity/Comments: Only enabled if you have team review enabled.
+Clicking it opens a sidebar with the activity history and menu comments.

 # Create a Menu